zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 * _Q3: Can Elrond efficiently find maximal solutions?_
-    - This artifact may not support the claim that `16/22` benchmarks of our safe benchmarks were able to find maximal solutions from the initial solution within `1` hour depending on the hardware used to run the benchmarks.
+    - This artifact may not support the claim that `16/22` benchmarks of our safe benchmarks were able to find maximal solutions from the initial solution within `1` hour (lines `1015-1016`) depending on the hardware used to run the benchmarks.
 However, this claim held in our testing.
 * _Q4: Is Elrond able to find useful intermediate generalizations of initial specifications?_
-    - This artifact supports the claim that Elrond considers at most 40% of the full search space by providing results similar to the `#Gather/|𝜙+|` column in Table 4.
+    - This artifact supports the claim that Elrond considers at most 40% of the full search space (line `1023`) by providing results similar to the `#Gather/|𝜙+|` column in Table 4.
 * _Q5: Does weakening improve the quality of the inferred specifications?_
-    - The artifact supports the claim that `time_d` of short benchmarks are samller than long benchmarks by providing results similar to the `time_d` column in Table 4.
+    - The artifact supports the claim that `time_d` of short benchmarks are samller than long benchmarks (line `1037-1040`) by providing results similar to the `time_d` column in Table 4.

-As we claimed in the paper, we can verify most of our results except 4 specifications which are commented out in the Coq makefile located in `proof/_CoqProject`.
+As we claimed in the paper (lines `1066-1067`), we can verify most of our results except 4 specifications which are commented out in the Coq makefile located in `proof/_CoqProject`.

 ## Requirements